Oct 11, 2020

 The length of the narrator’s involvement with C. is a problem with no resolution, though.
 It is here we feel this story’s genesis as a serialized novel.
 Each installment was likely amusing enough to stand on its own.
 Together, they are repetitive, and drag the momentum down.
 There are certainly moments I wouldn’t want to have missed: C.’s voluble delight in himself is beautifully hideous.
 I am reminded of Jane Austen’s Mr. Collins (another C.!).
 But Mr. Collins did not own 150 pages of Pride and Prejudice, and I wish C. didn’t either.

 I wondered if Diary of a Lonely Girl would pass the Bechdel test.
 The answer is, maybe.
 No spoilers, but the final chapter might technically qualify.
 But then a more interesting question occurred to me.
 Would it pass a reverse-Bechdel test?
 There are definitely two or more male characters, but they barely interact with each other.
 In the few instances they speak directly together, they are discussing women.
 Their thoughts, actions, and speechifying all circle around women (like vultures.
 But nevertheless).
-Women are, in Karpilove’s vision, at the centre.
+Women are, in Karpilove’s vision, at the center.

 Dedicated and indebted to Zohar Weiman-Kelman